 There are also some objects you can handle.
 You can select music on a jukebox and press buttons to light up organs on an anatomical model.

 One object has a specific smell: ‘5138008’ smells of breast milk (but doesn’t contain any actual milk).
 The smell is only present when you are very close to the object.

 There is a section about infection, which is quite self-contained and easily avoided.
 In this section there are some objects made of HIV-infected human blood in one of the display cases.
 These have been through a process that has rendered them inert: they are completely safe.
 There is also a display about do-it-yourself faecal transplants, but the kit on display has not been in contact with any human waste!

 Some exhibits have sound.
 In most cases you can listen by plugging in your own headphones into the jack next to the object caption.
 Three objects play the sound out loud in the gallery, but it’s limited to a small area.
 You can tell where this area is by the speakers hanging from the ceiling overhead.

 Many objects in the gallery represent a variety of different human bodies and faces.
 Some include nudity and references to sex.
 There is a transparent anatomical model made entirely of plastic and wires.
 There is a mannequin dressed in personal protective equipment, including a helmet.
 There is a plastic mask of an imagined human face, which you might find slightly uncanny.

 Other things that you might like or find interesting in the gallery include a gene-editing kit, an intricate paper sculpture of the bacteria in your gut, an interactive jukebox that plays songs about infectious diseases, and a sculpture of a refugee astronaut.

-Things in the gallery that you might find relaxing include a desk that you can sit at, a fish tank, a film of a McDonald’s restaurant slowly filling with water, and an installation that appears at first to be a blank panel but will eventually tell you that “EVERYTHING IS OKAY”.
+Things in the gallery that you might find relaxing include a film of a McDonald’s restaurant slowly filling with water and an installation that appears at first to be a blank panel but will eventually tell you that “EVERYTHING IS OKAY”.